-Over 30% of the water consumption was from the institutions whose bills are paid by central government and are not prompt.
+Over 30% of the water consumption was from the institutions whose bills were paid by central government and are not prompt.
 This left very little money in the hands of the operator for operation and maintenance, given the operational challenges.
 The operator could not honour its financial obligation to the WSDB and DA.
-In the second half of 2004, the pump broke down and the operator was not financially in the position to fix it.
+In the second half of 2004, the pump broke down and the operator was not financially sound to repair it.
 Therefore, for about one month, the town did not get water from the system.
-This resulted in a huge community outcry against the operator and pressure on the WSDB.
-The WSDB organised an emergency meeting in September 2004 and resolved to take over the system and blamed the operator for lack of transparency and lack of commitment to deal with the water problem.
+This resulted in a huge Community outcry against the operator and pressure on the